stevenharman/git_tracker/README.md

 # GitTracker

-*GitTracker*, or *git-tracker*, is a Git hook that will scan your current branch number looking for something it recognizes as a [Pivotal Tracker][pt] story number.
+*GitTracker*, or *git-tracker*, is a Git hook that will scan your current branch name looking for something it recognizes as a [Pivotal Tracker][pt] story number.
 If it finds one, it will automagically add it, in the [special format][pt-format], to your commit message.